Posted: October 10, 2014 9:20 AM

 To date, Connecticut, Illinois, Maine, Maryland, Michigan, Missouri, Montana, Nebraska, New Mexico, North Carolina, Ohio, Oregon, Vermont, Wisconsin, and the District of Columbia have enacted legislation regarding the recording of custodial interrogations.
 State supreme courts have taken action in Alaska, Indiana, Iowa, Massachusetts, Minnesota, New Hampshire, and New Jersey.
-Approximately 850 jurisdictions have recording policies.
+Approximately 1000 jurisdictions have voluntatily implemented recording policies.

 Electronic Recording of Interrogations: A Boon to Both the Innocent and to Law Enforcement

 The mandated electronic recording of the entire interrogation process protects the innocent, ensures the admissibility of legitimate confessions, and helps law enforcement defend against allegations of coercion.